 Rig Masthead ketch

-Coralee came with: main, furling genoa, mizzen, working jib, mizzen staysail, spinnaker, cruising shoot, storm jib, and try-sail (storm sail).
-To date, I’ve only flown the main and genoa so I look forward to trying the others out early next season.
+Coralee came with: furling genoa, main, mizzen, working jib, storm jib, trysail (storm main), cruising shoot, and mizzen blooper.
+To date, I’ve only flown the main and genoa so I look forward to trying the others out during my shake-down sails.

 Water, fuel, and engine